JoelCodes/the-book-of-rxjs/section-1/04-array-like-operators.md

 }
 ```

-So for each of the operators going forward, I'm going to describe it, but I'm also going to write the "generator" version of it, so you know I'm on the level.
+So, for each of the operators going forward, I'm going to describe it, but I'm also going to write the "generator" version of it, so you know I'm on the level.

 Well, I'm certainly going to try.

 > NOTE: for the time being, there's no more prose here.
 This is an outline with some code written for each operator, but eventually, I STG, this will be a well-crafted, clear-yet-thorough explanation of each operator.

-## One goes in, one-ish comes out
+## One goes in, one comes out

-* map
-* scan
+Okay, let's get to it.
+We're gonna start with two operators of type `OperatorFunction<A, B>` that take a the granddaddy of all operators: `map`.
+It's an oldie and a goldie.
+In fact, in Category Theory, there's a special name given to a data source that can implement map: "Functor".
+In plain English, we use make to make an Observable where every input item "maps" to one output item.

 ```ts
 function map<A, B>(txfm: (item:A, index:number) => B){